 Advanced Placement® courses are taught at the college level.
 They afford students an opportunity to earn high school credit as well as college credit and/or appropriate placement at the college level.
 In order to receive weighted credit and Advanced Placement® designation on transcripts, students must successfully complete both semesters of the Advanced Placement® course and complete the Advanced Placement® examination in that course.
 Students who choose to take an AP® course outside of Penn must also take the corresponding AP® examination to receive weighted grade/credit.
-In order to earn college credit, a student must attain a specific score on a national standardized examination, and attend one of the many colleges and universities who recognize students' participation in the College Board's Advanced Placement® Program.
 By selecting an AP® class during spring scheduling a student is making a firm commitment to complete this course the following school year.